 Bring Back Pizza Night!

 Pizza and a movie.
+Or, enjoy a football game!
 A relaxing evening we all can appreciate.
 However, when I could no longer eat gluten or dairy, this evening changed quite a bit until now.

 I’ve tried lots of gluten and dairy free pizzas, but the crusts are all either cracker thin, very crispy or chewy.
 I also missed the mixtures of tantalizing spices not found in frozen gluten free pizzas.
 I am not saying that they are all bad.
 However, non of them satisfied my wish for a classic New York style deep dish pizza with a soft crust perfect for dipping into delicious pizza sauce.